A Justice-Based Framework for the Analysis of Algorithmic Fairness-Utility Trade-Offs: The Components of Fairness Metrics for Decision-Making

-We can view many popular theories of justice through the lens of these three components.
+We can view many influential theories of justice through the lens of these three components.
 Egalitarian notions of fairness, for example, demand that people are equal in some regard \cite{sep-egalitarianism}.
-Equality of opportunity is the view that individuals should have equal opportunities in life \cite{sep-equal-opportunity}.
+Luck-egalitarian equality of opportunity can be defined as the view that individuals who make similar choices should have the same expectations or outcomes \cite{sep-equal-opportunity}.
 This is different from strict egalitarianism, which demands equality in outcomes \cite{sep-justice-distributive}.
-They differ in their answer to \textit{what} (component 1) should be distributed equally: opportunities or outcomes (e.g., resources).
-Luck egalitarianism is a form of egalitarianism that favors equality between individuals, but deems inequalities just if said inequalities are not due to bad luck, but if the individuals are responsible for them~\cite{cohen_currency_1989, dworkin_what_1981}.
-Luck egalitarianism thus uses responsibility as a claim differentiator.
+They differ in the claim differentiator: inequalities due to choices, not circumstances, are considered justified\cite{arneson1989equality, roemer1998equality}.
+Luck egalitarian equality of opportunity thus uses choices for which individuals are responsible as a claim differentiator.

+It may be tempting to assume that the aforementioned definition of the claim differentiator implies that justice requires some kind of equality because individuals with the same value of the claim differentiator have morally the same claims to utility.
+However, this is wrong.
+Consider, for example, the combination of desert as a claim differentiator and maxmin as a pattern of justice.
+Justice is then achieved by maximizing the expectations of the worst-off relevant group \textit{among individuals who are equal in their contributions}.
+This is not a morally absurd view.
+For example, one may object to achieving equality between equal contributors (while recognizing that this is what they ideally deserve) when this, in the given circumstances, can only be achieved by leveling down.